Admissions Application for Non-Degree Seeking, Visiting Student and Auditor

 Students from other accredited graduate schools are welcome to study on a limited basis.
 A visiting student may not become a degree-seeking student unless they complete the requirements outlined for a transfer student.
 Application procedures for a visiting student are as follows:

-- Submit a completed application along with a $35 application processing fee.
+- Submit a nonrefundable $45 application processing fee.

-- Submit a letter from the chief academic officer indicating that the applicant is a student in good standing and authorizing the courses in which the applicant will enroll.
+- Submit a letter from the registrar of the applicant’s current school indicating that the applicant is in good standing and authorizing the courses in which the applicant will enroll.